bibbox/bibbox-documentation/docs/installation-source.md

 * Download and install openssh -> <https://help.ubuntu.com/lts/serverguide/openssh-server.html.en>

 # Installation

+Check locale:
+Type `locale` in the commandline if the last line is "LC_ALL=" you need to change it to "LC_ALL=en_US.UTF-8" for this just type: `sudo nano /etc/default/locale` and add "LC_ALL=en_US.UTF-8" to the end of the document.
+After this restart the system with `sudo shutdown -r now` after restart `locale` should return "LC_ALL=en_US.UTF-8" in the last line.

 You have to specify a domain bibbox will be accessible in the installation script.
 This can be either a local domain, or a fully qualified domain name (FQDN).
 In case of a FQDN make sure that the DNS/proxy has wildcard domains enabled, i.e. also subdomains can be reached.